bonitasoft/bonita-doc/md/multi-language-pages.md

 ### Preview the page

 Now preview the page in each language.
-To do this, you need to modify the language used for Bonita BPM web applications, which you do by setting the Portal language from the Portal Settings menu.
+To do this, you need to modify the language used for Bonita web applications, which you do by setting the Portal language from the Portal Settings menu.

 ![Multi-language page previews](images/images-6_0/l10n-combined-previews.png)